maphew/zadam-trilium-wiki/Images.md

 [[images/block-toolbar-insert-image.png]]

-You can also copy paste image from web
-- Version 0.41.5 and onwards: image will be downloaded and embedded
+You can also copy and paste image from web - the image will be (asynchronously) downloaded and embedded.
-- Pre version 0.41.5: only the reference is copied and image copy won't be saved in Trilium.
-Image will not be available if it's deleted or moved from its original location (or you're offline).
-The workaround is to first save the image to your computer and then add it to Trilium with one of the methods mentioned above.

 ## Compression